stefano-pogliani/opentracingrust/Readme.md

 For development and testing the core library provides two tracers:

-  * The `NullTracer` is a tracer that drops all received information.
+  * The `NoopTracer` is a tracer that drops all received information.
     This tracer is a useful default for unit tests and project bootstapping.
   * The `FileTracer` is a test only tracer that writes span information to a rust `Write` stream (usually stdout/stderr).